 In addition to the weekly tests, I decided to tackle the problem of fear by organizing tutorials for maths and physics.
 The initial plan was to bring all the senior students in Fadan Karshi’s two secondary schools to one location for the tutorial.
 For this, I requested approval from NYSC to run this community tutorial … More Memories from Kaduna

 “You have to redeploy.
 Find your way back home”.
 This aptly sums up the reactions of several friends and family members when they heard I was posted to the north.
 With Boko Haram making the news regularly, only a “fewish” few spoke nicely of Kaduna, and encouraged me to make the best of the service … More Memories from Kaduna

 “Uncle, I use (sic) to sleep from 7 o’clock to 5 o’clock”.
 As the young student uttered this statement, I looked aghast at her.
 Good sleep is important for proper development and good health, but sleeping for ten hours tells a lot about one’s priorities.

 As part of a national integration scheme, the government sends corps members (CMs) to different locations to “obey the clarion call and lift our nation high”.
 Most CMs prefer to be posted to developed areas (“towns”).
 For Kaduna State, Kaduna, the state capital, is a preferred location.
 The various military formations in the state, especially, … More Musings of a Rural Corper

 The life of a teacher is quite rosy.
 Maybe it’s not, but that’s the idea I had about teachers.
 What do teachers even do?
 Come into a class, act like the know-it-all, dish out notes, classwork and assignments.
 Now that I’m wearing a teacher’s shoes, I see that there’s more than meets the eyes.

+One, two, three, …, nineteen, tweenty, …, hondred.
 In case you’re wondering, there’s no typographical error (by me) above.
 This is not an example of my fallibility.
 A serving national youth corps member actually used those spellings while entering results in the results’ sheet of a recent election.

 This week, in a peaceful community in Cross River State, an anomaly occurred.
 A vivacious young man committed suicide.
 It’s an anomaly because Nigerians are not known for suicides.
 Our propensity to hope is matchless.
 A recent poll ranked Nigeria as the “most positive country”.
 How then do we now have a suicide on our hands? … More A Silent Killer